masters-info-nantes/snake/README.md

 $ mvn package
 $ cp target/snake-0.1.jar ../platform/ressources
 ```
 Finnaly, run the platform with **mvn exec:java**.

+### Secondary plugins
+If you have secondary plugins, you need to install the primary plugin which use it first.
+Run **mvn install** in the secondary plugin directory.

 ## Developers
 To import the projet in eclipse use:

 ```
 $ mvn eclipse:eclipse
 ```